site-u2023/aios/README.md

 ```

 ### How to use
-Command from the console.
+Command from the console
 ```sh
 aios
 ```

-### To specify a country code.
+### Specify a country code
 Example: JP
 ```sh
 aios JP